Initiatives for Biodiversity

 The Daiichi Sankyo Group believes that the conservation of biodiversity and the sustainable use of ecosystem services are essential in performing business.
 We therefore promote biodiversity initiatives to achieve the Nature Positive*1.

-*2TNFD(Taskforce on Nature-related Financial Disclosures): The TNFD is a market-led, science-based and government-supported global initiative.
-The recommendations and guidance provide organisations with a risk management and disclosure framework to act on evolving nature-related dependencies, impacts, risks and opportunities.
-They are designed to provide decision-useful information to capital providers and other stakeholders./
+*2TNFD(Taskforce on Nature-related Financial Disclosures) is a market-led, science-based and government-supported global initiative.
+The recommendations and guidance provide organizations with a risk management and disclosure framework to act on evolving nature-related dependencies, impacts, risks, and opportunities.
+They are designed to provide decision-useful information to capital providers and other stakeholders.

-*3TNFD Adopter:organisations that have committed to start making disclosures aligned with the TNFD Recommendations in their corporate reporting for their fiscal years 2023, 2024 or 2025.
+*3TNFD Adopters are organizations that have committed to start making disclosures aligned with the TNFD Recommendations in their corporate reporting for their fiscal years 2023, 2024 or 2025.

 Governance